o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    ```

    {{< note >}}
-   Notice how, like before, you are using a conditional with `o_color_isBound` to ensure that only meshes with vertex streams perform bending.
+   Like before, notice how you use a conditional with `o_color_isBound` to ensure that only meshes with vertex streams perform bending.
    {{< /note >}}

 1. Call the `ProcessBending` function in your vertex shaders.

-Open `VegetationBending_ForwardPass.azsli` and find the vertex shader (`VegetationBending_ForwardPassVS`).
-Add a call to your function above `OUT.m_worldPosition = worldPosition.xyz`.
-Most of the parameters to pass in are inputs to your vertex shader or values you have calculated already, and you can get the time from the property `m_time` the *scene shader resource group* (`SceneSrg`), which gives us the number of seconds since the start of the application.
+   1. Open `VegetationBending_ForwardPass.azsli` and find the vertex shader, `VegetationBending_ForwardPassVS`.

+   1. Above `OUT.m_worldPosition = worldPosition.xyz`, call the `ProcessBending` function.

+      The parameters to pass in are inputs to your vertex shader, values you have calculated already, and `m_time`, the number of seconds since the start of the application. `m_time` is provided by the *scene Shader Resource Group* (`SceneSrg`).

    ```hlsl
    float currentTime = SceneSrg::m_time;